cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 Cypress emits a series of events as it runs in your browser.

-These are events are useful not only to control your application's behavior, but also for debugging purposes.
+These events are useful not only to control your application's behavior, but also for debugging purposes.

 Here are some examples you can do with these events: